Food Science & Biotechnology

 2022 - 2025

-Dr. rer. nat.
-Harald Schöbel, BSc
+FH-Prof. Dr. Harald Schöbel, BSc

 Global economic and anthropogenic changes make the development of future-oriented and sustainable technologies and processes inevitable.
 Nanotechnology, one of the key technologies of the 21st century, offers a promising approach.
 Due to the size dependence of key physical, chemical and biological properties of nanoparticles, they offer the possibility to create functional surfaces with modifiable properties.
 This will be exploited in this project with the development of nanoparticle coatings and lead to innovative applications in the fields of optics, life sciences and environmental technology.
 The patented size-selected nanoparticle technology can be used to produce coatings with well-defined nanoparticles.
 The nanoparticles are generated in multi-charged helium nanodroplets and then deposited onto the surface to be coated.
 Various process parameters can be used to adjust the composition, particle size, and film thickness to tailor the specific properties of the coatings to the desired application.
 In a second approach, metal nanoparticles are produced by biosynthesis.
 Microorganisms can be used to produce nanoparticles in an environmentally friendly and resource-efficient manner.
 The speed of synthesis and the size distribution of the nanoparticles can be controlled by varying the synthesis parameters, such as temperature or light conditions.
 This makes it possible to create advanced materials with improved properties.
 Based on this universal nanoparticle coating technology, this project aims to produce materials with modified physical, chemical and biological properties and to optimize them for applications in the fields of optics, life sciences and environmental technology.
 The focus of this project is on the production of coatings with special optical properties, bioactive surfaces and functionalized membrane surfaces.